General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Shock Waves with TOV Exteriors

 and in such a case the Lax characteristic conditions reduce to:

-\end{lemma} \begin{proof} By Lemma \ref{L3}, the shock speed is subluminal if:
+\end{lemma} \begin{proof} By Lemma \ref{L3}, the shock speed is subluminal if

-which for $0 < v < 1$ is equivalent to (\ref{4.7}).
-For $G < 1$ it is then not difficult to check that the left hand inequality of (\ref{4.1}) is equivalent to (\ref{4.8}).
-Thus it remains to demonstrate that the right hand inequality is equivalent to (\ref{4.9}).
-In this light, we have:
+which for $0<v<1$ is equivalent to (\ref{4.7}).
+For $G<1$ it is then not difficult to check the left hand inequality of (\ref{4.1}) is equivalent to (\ref{4.8}).
+It thus remains to demonstrate the right hand inequality is equivalent to (\ref{4.9}).
+In this light, we have

-and for $0 < v < G < 1$ we see that $\{\cdot\}_D = 0$ is equivalent to:
+and for $0<v<G<1$ we see that $\{\cdot\}_D=0$ is equivalent to

-which completes the proof. \end{proof} The following theorem, also first proved in \cite{JSmoller1995}, demonstrates that even though FLRW$(0,\sigma,1)$-TOV$(\bar{\sigma})$ shock waves can be constructed mathematically, their physical applicability may be limited to $\sigma < \sigma_2$. \begin{theorem} The FLRW$(0,\sigma,1)$-TOV$(\bar{\sigma})$ shock-wave solutions have subluminal shock speeds for:
+which completes the proof. \end{proof} The following theorem, first proved in \cite{ST1995}, demonstrates that stable FLRW$(\sigma,1)$--TOV$(\bar{\sigma})$ shock waves can be constructed with shock speeds arbitrarily close to the speed of light. \begin{theorem} The FLRW$(\sigma,1)$--TOV$(\bar{\sigma})$ shock-wave solutions have subluminal shock speeds for $0<\sigma<\sigma_2$, where